Kingdom Hearts – released on Playstation 2 in 2002, developed by Square Enix

 As opposed to the first game’s focus on iconic Disney characters dealing with the aftermath of their most defining battles or adventures struggling to find a new place in their respective worlds, the latter games simply sought to retell these source movies verbatim.

 But in its experimental first outing, Kingdom Hearts somehow threw together the brooding staples of Japanese videogame storytelling with even the most saccharine examples of Disney’s output to find the darkness hidden in light and vice versa.
-Not to mention, it showed that even Donald Duck has the capacity to be a murderous bad-ass.
+Not to mention, it showed that even Donald Duck has the capacity to be a dragon smashing bad-ass.

 This isn’t a fairytale, this is Kingdom Hearts.